DomiKamu/OhmerPrems/docs/modules/FranKe/Manual.md

 - Pendulum play toggle, **for selected melodic or modulation (CV OUT) track only** (Turing Machine doesn't support pendulum play).
 - VEL. to edit velocity for each step, for selected melodic track only (not applicable for modulation and Turing Machine tracks).
 - GATE to edit gate for each step on selected melodic or modulation track (not applicable for Turing Machine, who have its independent GATE setting).
-- SKIP to edit the ability of step skip (for any step), selected melodic or modulation track (not applicable for Turing Machine).
-However, at least one "not skipped" step must remains alive between first and last steps (this is handled by the module's logic).
+- SKIP to edit step skip(s), any step, on selected melodic or modulation track (not applicable for Turing Machine tracks).
+However, **at least one "not skipped" (OFF) step** must remains between first and last steps (this is handled by the module's logic), where the track's "playhead" can stay.
 - SUBDIV. to edit subdivisions for each step (eighteenths, sixteenths, and rest-equivalents), selected melodic / modulation track (not applicable for Turing Machine).
 - CHANCE to edit chance (to be played, or muted) for each step, selected melodic or modulation track (not applicable for Turing Machine).
 - TRACK ROLE (labelled **TRK.
-ROLE** on module's plate) to select next track role (from melodic to CV OUT, then to Turing Machine, then come back to melodic, and so on).
+ROLE** on module's plate) to select next track role (from melodic to modulation/CV OUT, then to Turing Machine, then come back to melodic, and so on).
-- STEPS to edit either first and last steps for selected melodic or modulation track (not applicable for Turing Machine), by using STEP 1 (first step) and STEP 2 (last step) encoders.
-Press STEPS button again when done.
+- STEPS to edit either **first step** and **last step** for selected melodic or modulation track (not applicable for Turing Machine track), by using STEP 1 encoder to set the first step, and STEP 2 encoder to set the last step encoders.
+Press STEPS button again (or another function button) when done.
 - Enter and exit the module's SETUP.

-While step-recording is engaged, as visible on the module's plate, each button enters a related note (semitone) exactly like a "piano" (clear and dark buttons).
+While step-recording is engaged, as visible on the module's plate, each button enters a related note (semitone), exactly like a "piano" (clear and dark buttons).
-Every pressed button registers the related note (semitone), in the current displayed octave, then advances the sequencer by **one step forward** (or return to the first possible step).
+Every pressed button registers the related note (semitone), in the current displayed octave, then advances the sequencer by **one step forward** or return to the first possible step in the same track and pattern.
+Step-recording by using buttons doesn't alter existing velocities.

-During step-recording session, you'll can select another melodic track on the same pattern, also you'll can select another pattern by using its potentiometer.
+During step-recording session, you'll can select another melodic track on the same pattern, also you'll can select different pattern by turning the **PATTRN.** potentiometer.

-:information_source: Step-recording is immediately disengaged as soon as you'll select a non-melodic track ("CV OUT" or Turing Machine), or if you'll start the sequencer's transport via the **RUN** input jack!
+:information_source: Step-recording is immediately disengaged as soon as you'll select a non-melodic track (modulation track, or Turing Machine track), or if you'll start the sequencer's transport via the **RUN** input jack!

-To finish (disengage) an active step-recording session, simply press the EXIT button (it's the same button used to enter/exit the module's SETUP), during step-recording the "gear" symbol (for setup) on module's plate (alongside the button) is replaced by... "exit" symbol!
+To finish (disengage) an active step-recording session, simply press the EXIT button (it's the same button used to enter/exit the module's SETUP), during step-recording the "gear" symbol on module's plate (alongside the button) is replaced by... "exit" symbol!

 ### LOCK ALL T.M.
 MOMENTARY BUTTON<a name="tmlockmbutton"></a>